 For as many wonderful Mexican restaurants there are, you can find just as many pizza joints all over town that will leave you feeling satisfied.
 But if you’re looking for something a little different with an authentically local feel, Chicho’s is your best bet.
 Along with a great tap list and endless delicious pizza options, they offer a spicy marina sauce in place of the average marinara to spice up any pizza combination of your choosing.

-While Pelon’s might run you a few extra dollars, I’d probably pay double considering the quality and taste you’ll find with almost everything on the menu.
-You can tell a great deal about a place by its parking lot, and considering the always-full parking lot in front of Pelons, they either have terrible parking or food that’s to die for.
+Bro’s Fish Tacos might just have some of the best-priced tacos in town.
+I’d probably pay double considering the quality and taste you’ll find with almost everything on the menu.
+You can tell a great deal about a place by its parking lot, and considering the always-full parking lot in front of Bro’s, they either have tight parking or food that’s to die for.
 Let me assure you, it’s both.
 So while you might want to catch a ride, it’s worth every second.

 If you’re looking for a darker and cooler atmosphere than usual, 1608 Craft House offers a variety of different foods and artesian drinks that are near unbeatable.
 It’s small, it’s cozy, and it’s affordable.
 This American bistro takes their meats seriously, so if you’re hankerin’ for a quality burger and fries, this is the place for you.
 They’ve got quality desserts and appetizers too, so you’ll be covered from start to finish.